 - Geographical Area – Is there any use in buying a policy that applies to only one country?
 From Guatemala, you would very possibly be flying to places like Brazil and Mexico for vacation—or maybe even to Barbados and Europe.
 You might also return to your home country to visit your extended family.
 A policy that covers a large number of nations is far better than buying a new one every time you set foot outside the Guatemalan border.

-Expat Health Insurance Brings Safety
+Expat Health Insurance for Guatemala Brings Safety

 Buying expatriate health insurance is convenient.
 You need to narrow down your requirements, much like you do when buying a car.
 Once you have settled on what you want, compare several policies, and purchase the one that is most suitable and affordable.
 Your custom expat health insurance policy ensures that your stay in Guatemala will be safe and stress-free.